 Truthfully, it’s not.
 Using steam is a better choice for many reasons: it’s environmentally-friendly because you don’t need to use possibly-harmful (and smelly) detergents, your floors will dry more quickly, steam kills bacteria that will survive a traditional mopping, it works better to remove ground-in dirt and stains while saving you from back-breaking scrubbing – and you only need one appliance to get your floors sparkling clean.

-One other note: if you suffer with asthma or allergies, there’s no question you should be thinking about steam cleaners.
-The dust mites, animal dander and other culprits that affect the quality of the air you breathe bury themselves deep into your carpet or upholstery (yes, steam cleaners can be used on upholstery as well), and you owe it to yourself to have a machine that will eradicate them before they make you sick.
-A steam cleaner will also get rid of bedbugs extremely effectively.
+One other note: if you suffer from asthma or allergies, there’s no question you should be thinking about steam cleaners.
+The dust mites, animal dander, and other culprits that affect the quality of the air you breathe bury themselves deep into your carpet or upholstery (yes, steam cleaners can be used on upholstery as well), and you owe it to yourself to have a steam machine that will eradicate them before they make you sick.
+A steam cleaner will also get rid of bedbugs effectively.

 You may be visualizing one of those enormous steam machines that large firms or professional cleaning companies use, but fortunately, you won’t need one of those.
 There’s a steam cleaning machine for every size of home and every budget.
-We’ll run down Groom+Style’s reviews of top 5 best steam cleaners after going a little more in-depth on what you should be looking for.
+We’ll run down Groom+Style’s top 5 steam machine review after going a little more in-depth on what you should be looking for.